 Well, I always say, “Don't watch your work, be in your work.”
 Which means, if you are always looking for the response from your audience, you are going to lose a sense of yourself.

 You can't do and watch at the same time.
 And what I mean by that is, if you're watching what people think of you, you're not coming from a place of integrity.
 Because it will change based on your audience, what they're giving you.

 If you are who you are, then you will find your audience.
 They will find you, and it will be authentic and true.
-And it’ll be more interesting.
-I know that for me, my audience are people who love the ’80s, and it’s because I love the ’80s too.
+And it'll be more interesting.
+I know that for me, my audience is people who love the '80s, and it's because I love the '80s too.

 I love the films I do.
 I embrace them, and I want to bring people on a ride with me, whether it's through my books or whether it's through my social media to have fun.

 Obviously, there are dark things that happen in the world, but I try to encourage people in my social media not to bring that to bear because that's not why people are coming to me.

 It's not to say negative things don't happen, and bad things don't happen, and I have tremendous empathy when they do and for people.
 That's not the world that I want to share with people.
 I want to share hope and good thoughts, and I can do that because it's sincere.
 So, that's kind of where I come from, and someone else's social media strategy is about finding the truth, or standing up for something, or being insightful.

 What are a couple of tips you would have for people that are maybe having difficulty making it in the industry?

 There are several things that it takes to be successful.
 And I would say if you are having problems, these might be the areas that are causing problems, but they are not problems that can't be overcome.